chadwhitacre/openpath/2024/oss-stewards-as-software-restaurants/index.md

 {% include img.html src="level-3.gif" caption="Parkway Center Mall floorplan dot tumblr dot com" url="https://www.tumblr.com/kirbypuckett/42594346160/parkway-center-mall" %}

-This is the context in which I read Stephen Walli's "[My [Memes About] Free and Open Source Software"](https://medium.com/@stephenrwalli/my-history-of-free-and-open-source-software-1bac0a75a6ba#5ea4) (a good post with a bad title; also, the emphasis below is mine):
+I thought about this experience when I read Stephen Walli's "[My [Memes About] Free and Open Source Software"](https://medium.com/@stephenrwalli/my-history-of-free-and-open-source-software-1bac0a75a6ba#5ea4) (a good post with a bad title; also, the emphasis below is mine):